Scrivener’s* noun definition for epithet is, “adjective or descriptive phrase expressing a quality characteristic of the person or thing mentioned.”

-Just in case you get the same brain cramps I do from certain word confusion, here’s the definition of “epitaph” as a noun, “a phrase or statement written in memory of a person who has died, especially as an inscription on a tombstone.”
+In case you get my brain cramps from word confusion….
+Epitaph as a noun, “phrase or statement in memory of a dead person, especially as an inscription on a tombstone.”

 With those explanations in mind, what’s your one-word-only epithet of self description?
 Quick, one word!
 What is it?

 Why did you pick that word?

 Would the people in your life be surprised by your choice or nod in quiet agreement?

 I doubt if my acquaintances would be shocked by my choice: Instigator—“a person who brings about or initiates something.”
 Yep, that’s what I like to do.

 My sister Jackie says that my constant flow of ideas are exhausting.
 I think we should do this or we ought to give that a spin and what do you think if….
 Even though, as the participant in my instigated doings, she’s experienced Italy, Wales, and smaller scale excitements.

 Husband Alex’s feet, firmly planted in the earth, respond to the hurtling statements above with calm, rational thought.
 He keeps my projects from whirling like a dervish one-into-the-other-right-now.
 This explains why only the kitchen table is upside down on the floor while I paint the legs.
 The four matching chairs are without seats and strewn through the living room while they get the same treatment.
 My glorious antique library table top requires a re-do and thirty-year-old dining room set is in dire need of refinishing.
 Alex keeps me on one project at a time, nodding as I plead, but it has to be done now.

 That is how my mind works—in overdrive, like a car with revving RPMs.
 I’m not saying each of my notions are eternally wise ones.
 I’m admitting that they are always there and always getting spewed out of my face.
 Instigator fits and if that were the only word a person ever used to describe me, I’m okay with that.